qualifiedleads/xandr-ui/README.md

 Click "blacklist" inside the Rainmaker UI like this ![Click "blacklist" inside the Rainmaker UI](https://i.imgur.com/JGNx963.jpg)
 And a few seconds later it is reflected in Xandr Console ![As shown in Console](https://i.imgur.com/eKSbg17.jpg) Vice-versa, also works.
 :grey_exclamation: Note: that Xandr doesn't recognise its own placement ID's when you import it back into Xandr.
-Hence it always marks it as "unknown" or "Undisclosed Placement".
-This doesn't affect your campaign though.
-The setting is still obeyed.
+Hence it always marks it as "unknown" or "Undisclosed Placement" :shrug: This doesn't affect your campaign though.
+The adjustment made in our UI is still obeyed by Xandr.

 ## Optimisation
 The optimisation that you do remains in the scope of that Campaign, ie: